 Your lift should be serviced regularly.
 A minimum of once per year and in harsher climates more frequently.
 Servicing your lift extends the life of the lift.
 A small investment in service now, saves you greater cost on replacement later.
 Not servicing the lift could affect the warranty.

 The standard color of the Trus-T-Lift™ is Slate Grey and Black.
 Custom colors are available at a modest upcharge.
-Inquire with our sales department as to the available choices.
+Inquire with our sales department as to the available choices for your home lift.